DinoChiesa/Gemini-Function-Calling/README.md

  - `get_min_scrabble_word_score` - even though Gemini can do this too.
  - `get_is_known_word` - this performs a dictionary lookup on a word candidate, to determine if it is a valid word to be scored in Scrabble.

+These are all implemented as functions that are known to the python script.

 When Gemini sends a response with "functionCall" in it, the script invokes the designated function call available locally.

-> This is python, which is a dynamic environment and invoking functions this way is pretty easy.
+> This is python, which is a dynamic environment and invoking functions by name this way is pretty easy.
-> But the same approach would work with any app or environment that can conditionally invoke methods.
+> But the same approach would work with any app or environment that can conditionally invoke methods, providing dynamic arguments to those methods.
 > It will work in Java, C#, Bash/curl, Powershell, Golang, etc.

 This script also prints the payloads sent in and out, during this exchange, to allow you to see